-China: Significant disparities in disease from unsafe water and sanitation, study showsAugust 3rd, 2012 in Health /
+China: Significant disparities in disease from unsafe water and sanitation, study showsAugust 3, 2012 in Medicine & Health / Health

 (Medical Xpress) -- While the global community has struggled to meet the United Nations Millennium Development Goals regarding provision of safe water and sanitation, China is rightfully held up as a model, having dramatically expanded access to both over the past few decades.